 Born and raised in Brooklyn, New York, James Shapiro studied at Columbia University and the University of Chicago.
 He is currently Larry Miller Professor of English and Comparative Literature at Columbia University, where he has taught since 1985.

-His essays and reviews have appeared in the New York Times, the Guardian, the London Review of Books, the Los Angeles Times, The Chronicle of Higher Education, The Sunday Times, The Irish Times, The New Statesman, and the Financial Times.
+His essays and reviews have appeared in the New York Times, the Guardian, the London Review of Books, the TLS, the Los Angeles Times, The Chronicle of Higher Education, The Sunday Times, The Irish Times, The New Statesman, and the Financial Times.
 He has been awarded fellowships from the National Endowment for the Humanities, the Guggenheim Foundation, and The New York Public Library Cullman Center for Scholars and Writers.

 He serves on the Board of Governors of the Folger Shakespeare Library as well as the Board of Directors of the Royal Shakespeare Company.
 He is currently the Shakespeare Scholar in Residence at the Public Theater in New York City.
 He is also a Vice President of the Authors Guild.

 In 2011 James Shapiro was inducted into the American Academy of Arts and Sciences.